kmccalltech/ad-config/README.md

     </td>
   </tr>
 </table>
 <p>Log in to DC-1 and in server manager click "Add role and features".
-From here add a feature to install Active Directory Domain Services.
+From here, add a feature to install Active Directory Domain Services.
 Click through next to install AD DS.

 Once AD DS is installed, go to the top right flag in the server manager and promote the server to become a domain controller.
 Add a new forest named mydomain.com and continue through the setup wizard.
 (Be sure to uncheck DNS delegation as you progress through the setup

 Once the setup is finished, the VM will reboot.
-You may have to login again and if so that user is now a domain contoller so you have to put "mydomain/username" for the username for it to identify it</p>
+You may have to log in again, and if so, that user is now a domain ,controller so you have to put "mydomain/username" for the username for it to identify it</p>
 <table>
   <tr>
     <td>